Scaling medical imaging report generation with multimodal reinforcement learning: Methods

 In the {\bf RL stage}, we adopt GRPO~\citep{shao2024deepseekmath} as our reinforcement learning algorithm, which eliminates the need for value functions by computing advantages within query-specific groups.
 Following recent advances~\citep{yu2025dapo}, we incorporate two key improvements: (1) a higher clipping threshold to encourage response diversity and prevent entropy collapse; (2) remove KL penalty.
 Our training adopts a learning rate of \(5\times10^{-6}\), a global batch size of 256, and 16 sampled rollouts per query.
 The RL training is performed over four datasets: MIMIC, CheXpert-Plus, ReXGradient and IU.
 For reward optimization in the RL stage, we target BLEU, BERTScore, RadGraph-F1, SembScore, and CheXprompt (LLM-based), without using any format rewards since the model reliably produces well-structured reports after SFT.
 Our RL procedure follows a two-step optimization strategy.

-\textbf{Step 1: RadCliQ-oriented optimization.} We first optimize a weighted composite reward consisting of BLEU, BERTScore, SembScore, and RadGraph-F1, using the RadCliQ coefficients~\citep{yu2023evaluating} of 0, 0.370, 0.253, and 0.377, respectively.
+\textbf{Step 1: RadCliQ-oriented optimization.} We first optimize a weighted composite reward consisting of BERTScore, SembScore, and RadGraph-F1, using the RadCliQ coefficients of 0.370, 0.253, and 0.377, respectively, following the formulation of RadCliQ~\citep{yu2023evaluating}.
+All rewards are computed from the generated report and its corresponding ground-truth report.
+Because RadGraph-F1 is originally defined for batched evaluation, we adapt it to operate at the single-instance level for RL training.
 This stage runs for one epoch and encourages the model to generate outputs that are both lexically and clinically aligned with the ground-truth reports, effectively targeting RadCliQ improvement.

 \textbf{Step 2: Error-reduction optimization.} Starting from the best checkpoint from Step~1's RadCliQ optimization, we perform an additional epoch in which we incorporate the CheXprompt error metric into the reward.
 Specifically, we use \(1 / (\#\text{ CheXprompt errors} + 1)\) as the CheXprompt reward to incentivize reducing factual reporting errors.
 To preserve the RadCliQ performance achieved in Step~1, we integrate the CheXprompt reward with a weight of 0.5 alongside the previous metrics.
 We also apply a KL regularization term with coefficient 0.03 to prevent excessive deviation from the Step~1 policy.
+The KL constraint is critical in this stage because it preserves the gains from the first-stage policy while adding explicit error-awareness instead of over-optimizing the LLM-based reward.
+Additional ablations in the Supplementary Information show that both a Dr.~Tulu-style LLM-as-a-judge RL setup~\citep{shao2025dr} and simpler variants without the full two-step composite-reward design underperform the final \ours recipe (\Cref{tab:llm_judge_comparison,tab:unirg_ablation_recipe}).
+These results support the importance of the staged optimization design: optimizing a single reward or combining all objectives in a simpler formulation yields inferior overall performance.